pialuna/voice-cms/README.md

 ### Integration

-Install the Jovo Framework plugin like this:
+Install the Jovo Framework plugin in your Jovo Project like this:

 ```bash
 npm install --save jovo-plugin-voicecms